-Item Valuation technique Key assumptions Input Sensitivity to the input to fair value Goodwill Free Cash Flow to Firm Growth rate 10.67% 5% increase (decrease) in growth rate would result in increase (decrease) enterprise value by \$1.01m and (\$1.01m) respectively ('FCFF') method Discount rate 13.58% 5% increase (decrease) in the discount rate would result in (decrease) increase of enterprise value by (\$8.8m) and \$9.9m respectively H-Model - long term growth rate 1.70% 5% increase (decrease) in terminal value results in an increase (decrease) in fair value of the goodwill by \$0.73m and (\$0.73m) respectively account of possible effects relating to COVID-19 is unlikely to cause the carrying amount to exceed the recoverable amount of the cash generating unit.
+Item Valuation Key Input Sensitivity to the input to fair value technique assumptions Goodwill Free Cash Flow to Firm ('FCFF') Gordon - long term growth rate 2.00% 5% increase (decrease) in terminal value results in an increase (decrease) in fair value of the goodwill by \$1.10m and (\$1.08m) respectively method Discount rate 12.78% 5% increase (decrease) in the discount rate would result in (decrease) increase of enterprise value by (\$8.5m) and \$9.5m respectively

 The discount rate above is based on the Weighted Average Cost of Capital (WACC) of the Group.
-As at 31 March 2020, the estimated recoverable amount of the CGU exceeded its carrying amount.
-Reasonable sensitivities in the key assumptions consequent to the change in estimated future economic conditions on
+As at 31 March 2021, the estimated recoverable amount of the CGU exceeded its carrying amount.
+Reasonable sensitivities in the key assumptions consequent to the change in estimated future economic conditions on account of possible effects relating to COVID-19 is unlikely to cause the carrying amount to exceed the recoverable amount of the cash generating unit.